GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/offscreen-content-hidden/index.md

 ---
 layout: post
-title: Manually check offscreen content is hidden from assistive technology
+title: Offscreen content is hidden from assistive technology
 description: |
-  Learn about offscreen-content-hidden audit.
+  Learn how to improve your web page's accessibility for screen reader users by hiding off-screen content from assistive technologies.
 date: 2019-05-02
+updated: 2019-09-19
 web_lighthouse:
   - offscreen-content-hidden
 ---